![]() |

 Additional re-creations by Cristal Lalique can be found through the resources below.

-Rene Lalique Biography Video with Gerard Tavenas, former top executive at Cristal Lalique discusses Rene Lalique's place in art history and his R Lalique works.
-Mr. Tavenas also discusses his efforts to introduce other fashion accessories and decorative arts into the marketing mix at Cristal Lalique taking guidance from Rene Lalique's activities in areas other than decorative and useful art glass objects.
+René Lalique Biography Video with Gerard Tavenas, former top executive at Cristal Lalique discusses René Lalique's place in art history and his R. Lalique works.
+Mr. Tavenas also discusses his efforts to introduce other fashion accessories and decorative arts into the marketing mix at Cristal Lalique taking guidance from René Lalique's activities in areas other than decorative and useful art glass objects.

 News and Blog Articles Related To Lalique Crystal and the modern Cristal Lalique Company |